On the Limiting Shape of Young Diagrams Associated With Markov Random Words: Combinatorics

 {\allowdisplaybreaks

 }

-where $h(\lambda) := \sum_{k=1}^{n-1} (n-k)\lambda^k$.
-Now $h(1) = k(k-1)/2$ is quadratic in $k$, while for $\lambda \ne 1$,
+where $h(\lambda, k) := \sum_{i=1}^{k-1} (k-i)\lambda^i$.
+Now $h(1, k) = k(k-1)/2$ is quadratic in $k$, while for $\lambda \ne 1$,

-so that $h(\lambda)$ is linear in $k$.
-Now, by the aperiodicity of $P$, the diagonals of the lower-triangular matrix $\tilde{\Lambda}$ are all less than unity in modulus.
+so that $h(\lambda, k)$ is asymptotically linear in $k$ for $|\lambda| < 1$.
+By the aperiodicity of $P$, all the diagonal elements of the lower-triangular matrix $\tilde{\Lambda}$ are less than unity in modulus.
 We can thus write the matrix sum in \eqref{itm6m} as

-The matrix $Q_k$ can now be expressed as the sum of terms which are, respectively, quadratic and linear in $k$.
+The matrix $Q_k$ can now be expressed as the (asymptotic) sum of terms which are, respectively, quadratic and linear in $k$.
 Recalling, moreover, that the first row of $S$ contains the stationary distribution, and that the first column of $S^{-1}$ is $(1,1,\dots,1)^T$, we have

 {\allowdisplaybreaks

 }